-We are an integrated information service provider in the PRC with full-service capabilities.
-Following our acquisition of the CDMA Business in 2008, we began to offer a comprehensive range of telecommunications services, including Internet services, information and application services, voice services, telecommunications network resource services and lease of network equipment and other related services.
-See "-A. History and Development of the Company-Industry Restructuring and Our Acquisition of the CDMA Business in 2008" under this Item.
+We are an integrated intelligent information service provider in the PRC with full-service capabilities.
+We offer a comprehensive range of telecommunications services, including Internet services, information and application services, voice services, telecommunications network resource and equipment service and other related services.
+We aim to provide differentiated and innovative services to create value for customers by leveraging on our integrated resources.